andre9221/Obstacle-avoiding-robot-using-8051-keil-/README.md

 ## 📄 License

 This project was submitted as part of coursework at **VIT Chennai**.
 For academic and educational use only.
+This is a self made project, any misuse is strictly prohibited.